01 What can I expect as a Fellow?

 What will be expected of me during the one-year program?

-Each participant is expected to commit approximately 150 hours to complete the various components during the program, including those listed above.
-The 150 hours is comprised of 70 hours of learning across the nine workshop days, and an average of two hours of engagement per week throughout the school year.
+- Each participant is expected to commit approximately 60 hours to complete the various components during the program, including those listed above.
+The hours are comprised of 32 hours of learning across the 4 workshop days, 3 hours dedicated to onboarding, orientation, learning expo and culmination learning events, 4 hours dedicated to Peer Learning, 4 hours dedicated to 1:1 Leadership coaching and 11 hours dedicated to preparation for learning events and asynchronous supplementary learning.

 Can’t find what you’re looking for?